cimryan/teslausb/GetShellWithoutMonitorOnWindows.md

     ./setup-piForHeadlessConfig.ps1 -Verbose
     ```
 1. Enter the single letter of the "boot" drive and press Enter.
-1. Eject the sd card
+1. Eject the sd card.
 1. Move the sd card to the Pi.
 1. Connect a micro usb cable to the port labeled "USB" on the Raspberry Pi, and to the PC.
 1. On the PC, press your Windows key, type Control Panel.
 1. Open "Network and Sharing Center"
 1. Click "Change adapter settings"
 1. Wait for something labeled "USB Ethernet/RNDIS Gadget" to appear.
-1. Launch Putty
-1. In the Host Name box enter
+1. Enter this command in your PowerShell window:
     ```
-    pi@raspberrypi.local
+    ssh pi@raspberrypi.local
     ```
 1. If you get an "unknown host" error message install Bonjour: https://support.apple.com/kb/DL999 and go back to step 15.
 1. You should be prompted for the password for the user "pi".
 Enter